Join us on a long weekend in the wild beauty of the Ulster coast...

 The stunning coastline of Northern Ireland is a region of dramatic cliffs and bays, sandy beaches, and of course the natural wonder of the Giant’s Causeway.
 Though it has always been a destination for lovers of wild scenery, it has recently gained greater prominence as the landscape for Game of Thrones.
 The coastal path gives access to the shoreline in most places, and there are many paths inland to explore the hills and forests.
 Besides the natural scenery, the towns and villages are peaceful and welcoming, and there are many ancient ruins to explore.

-You’ll aim to arrive in Belfast for midday on day 1, where we’ll pick you up and begin the drive north to our hostel.
+On arrival in Belfast we’ll pick you up and begin the drive north to our hostel.
 We’ll stop off for a brief wander round one of the famous sights from Game of Thrones, perhaps the brooding Dark Hedges near Ballymoney (The Kingsroad), the coast at Murlough Bay (Slavers’ Bay), or maybe a walk into the Cushendun Caves (The Stormlands).
 Or perhaps something completely different – the choice is ours and we’re flexible as to what the group wants on the day.
 We could even take in a slightly longer walk around the Glens of Antrim, a famous beauty spot on the east coast.

 At some point on this journey we’ll have a briefing about the next few days and what the arrangements are.

 After checking into our hostel in the afternoon, we’ll head out to eat in the evening at a great local pub, where you’ll start to get a feeling for the warm local hospitality.
 Then the evening is yours to relax or have a few drinks!